Ensured Project Success

-- System Use Cases: In the next step, Sopris details functional requirements further within System Use Cases.
-Each use case has its own documented acceptance criteria—ensuring solution quality when delivered.
+- System Requirements: In the next step, Sopris transforms the functional requirements into a succinct listing in order to prioritize and manage it further.
+Each requirement will have its own documented acceptance criteria—ensuring solution quality when delivered.

-- Sprints: Borrowing from the Agile methodology, the Build Phase is composed of two-week Sprints, where a portion of the backlog of use cases are delivered and demonstrated to the stakeholders.
-This ensures the solution comes to life in 10 business-day increments.
+- Sprints: Borrowing from the Agile methodology, the Build Phase is composed of multi-week Sprints, where a portion of the requirements backlog is delivered and demonstrated to the stakeholders.
+This ensures the solution comes to life incrementally over the course of the project.

-- Warranty Period: Prior to the actual go-live date, the Sopris Project Team will define a set of tasks to orient the Sopris Support Team to the specifics of the client’s implementation.
+- Operational Assurance: Prior to the actual go-live date, the Sopris Project Team will define a set of tasks to orient the Sopris Support Team to the specifics of the client’s implementation.
 Key members of the project team remain allocated to support the implementation for a period of 45 days following the go-live.
 This ensures a smooth transition to Sopris Assurance Support.